n3ih7/Oz-Property-Bids/README.md

 They will return different values for image only.

 ## Change to dbBinary.sqlite for test
-The default database is db.sqlit.
-If you want to change to dbBinary.db, follow these steps:
+The default database is db.sqlite.
+If you want to change to dbBinary.sqlite, follow these steps:

 1. Unpound the line 54 in `models.py`, and pound the line 48.